The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

 Name of the cookie containing a token.
-This property will be effective only if mp.jwt.token.header is set to Cookie.
+This property is effective only if mp.jwt.token.header is set to Cookie.

 Additional SmallRye JWT configuration

-SmallRye JWT provides more properties which can be used to customize the token processing:
+SmallRye JWT provides more properties that can be used to customize the token processing:

 Property Name Por defecto Descripción